whyvez/auth0-angular/README.md

     auth0.signout();
   });
   ```

+6. Use the `auth.profile` object to show user attributes in the view.
 On the `Root` controller, or any other controller where you need the user to be logged in just you will need to do the following:

   ```js
   myApp.controller('RootCtrl', function ($scope, $location, $http, auth) {